 By the time Rowan was six, I started planting different seeds.
 As she’s gotten older, there have been years where she received a larger-than-usual gift.
 But each year, I dialed down her expectations for gifts overall.

 That, I would argue, has made all the difference.
-We talk about the meaning of the holiday, and how we really want her to give some thought to gifts she requests from Santa.
-For the past two years, I have asked her in advance how many gifts she believes she should receive.
+We talk about the meaning of the holiday, and how we really want her to give some thought to gifts she requests from Santa.* For the past few years, I have asked her in advance how many gifts she believes she should receive.
 She really ponders this, and so far, she has come up with reasonable requests.

-The most recent Christmas, for example, she thought she should get a total of five gifts under the tree.
+A recent Christmas, for example, she thought she should get a total of five gifts under the tree.
 I told her this was completely reasonable.
 Throughout the holiday season, we talked about it, and she was steadfast in her notion that five was the goal.
 She ended up with thirteen gifts under the tree (although I’d like to point out that five of those were books).
 This is what I mean about under-promising and over-delivering.
 She was expecting five, so she was thrilled when there were more.
 In fact, the first thing out of her mouth when she came downstairs was, “That looks like more than five gifts!!”

-The same Christmas my husband and I agreed to fill each other’s stockings, but no gifts under the tree.
+That same Christmas my husband and I agreed to fill each other’s stockings, but no gifts under the tree.
 We helped Rowan pick out a few treats for our pets that we wrapped up, and of course, she got to open those, too.
 The result was the best Christmas we’d ever had as a family.
 We played games — old and new — each day of the holiday week, and we didn’t blow our budget.
 On the contrary, we actually added to our savings instead of paying off gift-buying credit card debt.

 The real take-away is this: Manage expectations.
 Whether you have kids or not, you can lay the groundwork to manage gift expectations with your entire family and circle of friends.
 If times are tough and your Christmas will be leaner than usual, communicate that.
 Children are totally capable of understanding.